Vegan Lemon Curd

 This recipe is incredibly simple and straight forward but for those of you who prefer a more detailed recipe, this is for you!
 I’ve written as much relevant information as I can think of below to ensure that you get it right first time.

 Measure out your coconut milk.
-You’ll need 330ml which is around 1+1/3 cup if you’re using cups to measure.
+You’ll need 330ml (which is around 1+1/3 cups if you’re using cups to measure).

 I tested this recipe with full-fat coconut milk, soy milk and plain old water, and found I got the best results with coconut milk.

-It helped add a rich creaminess to the curd and the lemon masked the strong flavor just fine.
-You can’t taste one bit of coconut in this recipe, promise!
+It helped add a rich creaminess to the curd and the lemon masked the coconut flavour just fine.
+You can’t taste it one bit in this recipe, promise!

 Next, measure out the rest of your ingredients.
 It’s best to have them all there ready to go before turning on the heat.
 That way you won’t need to rush around before it starts to cook.